MicrosoftDocs/azure-devops-docs/docs/work/productivity/work-item-template.md

 ### Add or remove tags from templates

 >[!NOTE]
->**Feature availability**: The ability to add and remove tags from a template is supported from Team Services and TFS 2017 and later versions.
+>**Feature availability**: The ability to add and remove tags from a template is supported from VSTS and TFS 2017 and later versions.

 You can add tags to a template and they'll be applied to the work item when you use the template.